 Fraudulent transactions in banking and commerce are becoming even more widespread as seconds, minutes, and days go by.
 Transaction fraud has become an important threat in banking.
 In 2022, transaction fraud resulted in losses amounting to 1.59 billion US dollars across bank payments in the United States.
 By 2027, $40.62 billion would have been lost globally to transaction fraud.

 Of course, transaction fraud is usually financially motivated and may or may not be committed by expert financial fraud criminals.
-However, online transaction fraud is a major threat for banks, Neo banks, and individuals.
+However, online transaction fraud or online payment fraud is a major threat for banks, Neo banks, and individuals.
 Fraudulent transactions pose severe security risks to banks, as well as negative damages to their public reputation; for individuals, it exposes them to severe financial losses and other spiralling effects.

 This article details several ways on how to detect online transaction fraud.